GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-5/index.md

 {% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/H5cmSK3JieUkRBdPw9oj.jpg", alt="rule of two", className="float-left" %}

-* **Don’t parse or interpret untrustworthy data using C++ in the browser process.**
+* **Don't parse or interpret untrustworthy data using C++ in the browser process.**
-* Don’t trust the origin a renderer claims to represent.
-The browser’s [RenderFrameHost][render-frame-host] can be used to get the current origin securely.
+* Don't trust the origin a renderer claims to represent.
+The browser's [RenderFrameHost][render-frame-host] can be used to get the current origin securely.

 <br style="clear: both;" />